 My first book was entitled Collage in Twentieth-Century Art, Literature, and Culture: Joseph Cornell, William Burroughs, Frank O’Hara, and Bob Dylan (Ashgate, 2014).
 Exploring the influence of Europe’s artist-émigrés on New York City culture from 1912 onwards, it argued that collage was both a transformative practice and a provocative theoretical model that was central to modernism and its aftermaths, revolutionizing the ways in which literature was written and art and music was made during the twentieth century.

-I am also working on a project funded by a British Academy Small Grant, called Joe Brainard and the New York School: Material Texts and Digital Cultures (or 'Make Your Own Brainard'), which will digitize and make interactively accessible a selection of previously-unseen collage materials selected by and belonging to artist and poet Joe Brainard.
+I was recently awarded a British Academy Small Grant, for a project called Joe Brainard and the New York School: Material Texts and Digital Cultures (or 'Make Your Own Brainard'), which has digitized and made interactively accessible a selection of previously-unseen collage materials selected by and belonging to New York School artist and poet Joe Brainard.
+You can make your own Brainard here: www.makeyourownbrainard.com.